IBM/Technology-Sandbox-Support/.github/ISSUE_TEMPLATE/bug-report---.md

 ---
 name: "Bug report \U0001F41E"
-about: Create a report to help us improve
+about: Create a report to help us improve.
+If you have additional questions, please check out the [FAQ's](https://ibm.github.io/Technology-Sandbox-Support/)!
 title: ''
 labels: ''
 assignees: ''